DillonJettCallis/Scriptly/readme.md

 * Groovy works with no special casing at all.
 Just include the Groovy library in your dependencies.

+* Kotlin is supported, just include the Kotlin jsr223 implementation.

-* Scala has a jsr223 implementation but it's just a thin wrapper around the Scala repl and isn't fully compliant.
-The non compliant aspects even have breaking changes between scala versions so I've given up trying to support it.
-Try Kotlin, it's syntactically similar.
+* Scala has a jsr223 implementation but it's just a thin wrapper around the Scala repl and isn't fully compliant so I've been forced to use the underlying scripting support which has breaking changes between versions.
+Tested with scala 1.13, 1.12 and 1.11

 * Clojure is special cased because there is no official Clojure jsr223 implementation, however it has it's own scripting api that works well and is very simple.
 The only important note is that Clojure users a String